Huggies Pull-Ups: Wetness Liner

 Wetness Liner Pull-Ups Training Pants were first distributed in 2005 as a competitor to the now defunct Pampers Feel 'N Learn.
 These Pull-Ups were much like Learning Designs Pull-Ups, except they added special liner to the Wetness Liner ones.
 This liner is placed on the inside of the Pull-up, where the wearer is most likely to wet, and is sensitive to urine.
 When the Wetness Liner is exposed to urine, it causes the wearer to feel uncomfortable, and learn that they shouldn't wet themself and should use the toilet instead.
 Wetness Liner Pull-Ups also have the Learning Designs, which also fade when the wearer wets the pull-up.

 GoodNites

 GoodNites are used to control bedwetting.
 In 2008, The GoodNites disposable underwear split up from the Pull Ups brand merging with the Huggies brand.
 Later, in 2011, GoodNites split up from the Huggies brand and formed their own brand which is the same name as the product.

-Night-Time

-At the same time that Wetness Liner was renamed Cool Alert, Pull-Ups introduced Night-Time Pull-Ups.
-The Night-Time Pull-Ups were very much like a regular Pull-Ups pant, except it has more absorbency, and they have bedtime designs featuring Toy Story characters for boys & girls.
-The Night-Time Pull-Ups are not available in the 4T-5T or 5T-6T sizes.